Tech-at-DU/single-page-starter/README.md

 The code here is shown in stages that walk through the process you might follow to if you were building a single page site from scratch.

+While you can build the example project, its better to swap the content here for content of your own, using this work as a template for a single page site of your own design!

 # Step 0 - index-0.html

 The first step is define a subject and content, then divide the content into sections.

 For the subject you can think about your single page site similar to writing an essay.
-You'll have an introduction, supporting topics, and a conclusion.
+You'll have an introduction, supporting topics, and a conclusion, each of these is a section.

 The difference between the web site and and essay is the website will have pictures and be lighter on text content.